 - Injecting malicious code into your WordPress database and files.

 - Add themselves as ghost admin onto your site

 - Changing the homepage URL and site URL in your database

-In most cases, visitors will be redirected elsewhere before they land on your homepage, however, the tricky thing with these hacks is that they can lie dormant anywhere on your website.
+In most cases, visitors will be redirected elsewhere before they land on your homepage.
+However, the tricky thing with these hacks is that they can lie dormant anywhere on your website.
 It could be a link somewhere on your blog or a landing page that redirects your visitors.
-Unless it is brought to your attention, it may be that you have been hacked for a long time before you even realize it.
+Whenever you get attention, it may be that hackers hacked your site for a long time before you even realize it.

 The negative impacts of a redirect

 Hackers can cause serious, and sometimes irreversible, damage to your site, simply by redirecting your traffic elsewhere.
 If your website is redirecting traffic, then here are some ways how it can be causing damage to your website.

 - Loss of revenue – ultimately, a website redirect will not only cause a loss of traffic but ultimately a loss in revenue.
 Depending on the severity of the issue, this could be impossible to recover from.

 - Blacklisting – When search engines discover that your site has been infected by malware and is involved with spam or illegal products, your site may be blacklisted.
 Site visitors will also get a warning that your website is infected.